datadawg-11/blockchain-developer-final-project/README.md

 ## User Workflow
-1. Initially the website will have two super-hero characters.
-Once the contract is deployed a timer should be set off initially for a set period.
+1. Initially the website will have two people to vote for.  timer should be set off initially for a set period.
 2. The users will then be able to send waves/votes to either party based on their preference
 3. The votes should populate a wall and the amount of votes bought
 4. Once the time is out, whoever received the most votes win.